kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/9-monitoring-and-management.md

 - GDPR, ISO and NIST are regulations and standards to ensure compliance with applicable legislation.
 - Azure Compliance Manager provides recommendations, tasks to assign team members, a compliance score, secure document storage and reports.
 - Azure Government Cloud provides dedicated datacenters to US Government bodies.
 Compliant with US federal, state and local requirements.
-- Azure Chine region contains all data and datacenters within China.
+- Azure China region contains all data and datacenters within China.
 Complies with all applicable Chinese regulations.

 ## Privacy
+### Azure Privacy
+- **Azure information Protection**: Classify, label and protect data based on data sensitivity.
+- **Azure Policy**: Define and enforce rules to ensure privacy and external egulations.
+- **Guides**: Use guides on Azure to respond and comply with GDPR privacy requrests.
+- **Compliance Manager**: Make sure you are following privacy guidelines.

 ## Trust